 I feel it’s important for you to understand my relationship with the experience of travel, and why I think I have something to share about such a broad, yet per-sonal subject.

 You see, I’m extremely passionate about travel.
 Not all travel.
 But the kind that takes you out of your comfort zone.

-Away from everyday friends and surroundings and throws you headlong into different lifestyles, locations, cultures, thoughts, attitudes, and perspectives.
+Away from your everyday friends and surroundings and throws you headlong into different lifestyles, locations, cultures, thoughts, attitudes, and perspectives.

 And makes you think.

 I’m passionate about travel that makes you grow.
 That urges you to become something better than you are.
 That opens the doors to your mind and the channels of your consciousness.

 To me, overseas travel is the single greatest form of education.